hsf-training/analysis-essentials/python/dictionaries.md

 >>> d[0.1] = 3
 ```

-The "indicies" of a dictionary are called **keys**, and the things they map to
+The "indices" of a dictionary are called **keys**, and the things they map to
 are **values**.
 Together, each key-value pair is an **item**.

 ```python